aaw/histosketch/README.md

     // Returns estimate of the least value greater than 99% of values added. h.Quantile(0.99)

-Or get estimates of the number of elements observed that are at most given value:
+Or get estimates of the number of elements observed that are less than or equal to a given value:

     // Returns estimate of the number of values added that are at most 123. h.Sum(123)